INTJ (NiTe) Cognitive Functions Explained

 We hope this guide helps you get a better understanding of INTJ cognitive functions and their role in an INTJ’s personality development.

-Besides learning what MBTI cognitive functions are, you now know how primary and shadow functions determine your personality and what INTJ sarcastic functions are about.
+Besides learning what cognitive functions are, you now know how primary and shadow functions determine your personality and what INTJ sarcastic functions are about.
 Congratulations—now you’re ready for a deeper analysis that’ll help you discover more fascinating facts about INTJs and understand yourself better!